-If you want to combine essential oils and pregnancy, you need to take extra care to use only oils safe for both you and the baby.
+If you want to combine essential oils and pregnancy, take extra care to use only oils safe for both you and the baby.
+If you have a medical condition, complications, or other doubts about using essential oils for pregnancy, consult a healthcare professional.
+Also, make sure you use only the highest quality products.

-I'm going to give you some information from Allison England's book Aromatherapy and Massage for Mother and Baby.
-Allison is a nurse and aromatherapist who operates an aromatherapy clinic for mothers and babies in the UK.
+Let's start with information from Allison England's book Aromatherapy and Massage for Mother and Baby.
+She is a nurse and aromatherapist who operated an aromatherapy clinic for mothers and babies in the UK.

-Rather than looking at essential oils to avoid, let's look at how Allison says you can use aromatherapy in pregnancy.
-For any use, she recommends a one percent (1%) dilution:
+Rather than looking at essential oils to avoid, let's look at how you can safely use aromatherapy in pregnancy.
+For any use, Allison recommends a one percent (1%) dilution:

 Bergamot: Mix with water in a spray bottle and use as an air freshener.